cedardb/docs/content/example_datasets/nasdaq.md

 | ----------- | ------- | -------- |
 | 9:30:00:100 | 1       | 2        |

-It seems like someone took the issuer of order 1 up on their offer and bought 2 stocks for a price of $225.49.
+It seems like someone took the issuer of order 1 up on their offer and bought 2 shares for a price of $225.49.
 The state of the order book now looks like this:

 | ID | Ticker | Timestamp   | Side | Quantity | Price  | PrevOrderId |